karolinajedrzejewskaa/Movie-recommendation-system/README.md

 - [Technologies](#technologies)

 ## Description
-This GitHub repository contains a group project carried out during our Data Analysis course with World Code School.
+This GitHub repository contains a group project carried out during our Data Analysis course with Wild Code School.
 This project was developed by Luana, Patrick, Teddy, and me, focusing on the creation of a machine-learning-based program to suggest films based on user data by comparing the similarity of various measures with films in the given database.
 A user-friendly front-end application has also been developed.

 ## Project Stages